aldotele/FastAPI_greeter/README.md

 # FastAPI Greeter
 This small server is built with FastAPI Python Framework.\
-It currently uses two endpoint:\
+It currently uses two endpoints:
 - "/" shows a generic welcome message
 - "/{your_name}" will show a customized welcome message based on the name you pass it